pkgw/pwkit/docs/source/science/basic-astro.rst

    “Center” an angle *a* to be between -π and +π.

-   Both *a* and the return value are, of course, in radians.
+   This is done by adding or subtracting multiples of 2π as necessary.
+Both *a* and the return value are in radians.
+The argument may be a vector.

 .. function:: orientcen(a)

    “Center” an orientation *a* to be between -π/2 and +π/2.

-   Both *a* and the return value are, of course, in radians.
+   This is done by adding or subtract multiples of π as necessary.
+Both *a* and the return value are in radians.
+The argument may be a vector.

    An “orientation” is different than an angle because values that differ by just π, not 2π, are considered equivalent.
 Orientations can come up in the discussion of linear polarization, for example.

 .. autofunction:: sphdist
 .. autofunction:: sphbear